GroupProject2020/Ovito/doc/python/introduction/pipelines.rst

 They dynamically modify, filter, analyze or extend the data that flows down the pipeline.
-Here, with *data* we mean any form of information that OVITO can process, e.g. particles and their properties, bonds, the simulation cell, triangles meshes, voxel data, etc. The main purpose of the pipeline concept is to enable non-destructive and repeatable workflows, i.e., a modification pipeline --once set up-- can be re-used repeatedly on multiple input datasets.
+Here, with *data* we mean any form of information that OVITO can process, e.g. particles and their properties, bonds, the simulation cell, triangles meshes, voxel data, etc. The main purpose of the pipeline concept is to enable non-destructive and repeatable workflows, i.e., once a modification pipeline has been set up, it can be re-used repeatedly on multiple input datasets.

 A processing pipeline is represented by an instance of the :py:class:`~ovito.pipeline.Pipeline` class in OVITO.
 Initially, a pipeline contains no modifiers.
 That means its output will be identical to its input.
 A pipeline's input data